-222 - 226 Clovelly Road Coogee NSW 2034

-Registered Office

-222 - 226 Clovelly Road Coogee NSW 2034
+Registered Office 222 - 226 Clovelly Road Coogee NSW 2034 Principal Place of Business 222 - 226 Clovelly Road Coogee NSW 2034

 Note 27.
 Financial instruments

 Financial Instrument Composition and Maturity Analysis

 The table below reflects the undiscounted contractual settlement terms for all financial instruments, as well as the settlement period for instruments with a fixed period of maturity and interest rate.